plckr/ha-daily-insert-mysql/README.md

 # ha-daily-insert-mysql
 Designed to work with Home Assistant, but you can really use it wherever you want.
-Script to insert daily values into mysql db
-Publishes a value into a mysql table with the current date (per day), if date already exists, it'll overwrite the value.
+This script publishes a value into a mysql table with the current date (per day), if date already exists, it'll overwrite the value.
 If table doesn't exist, it'll create.

-This is very useful to have long time data in a low disk usage database.
+This is very useful to have long time data with very low disk usage database.
 Instead of recording the whole changes throughout the day, you only have a single value per day.

 **Note that it only accepts the value as FLOAT**
+I expect to implement it to more datatypes in some future

 **Ensure you have the database created, it only creates the table.**